7ife/cbdw/README.md

 - `cd cbdw`
 - `bash s.sh` <br>

->When you have received your onion address, you can collapse the application and in any browser open address `localhost:8080` <br>
+>When you have received your onion address, you can collapse the application and in any browser open address `localhost:8080` or `127.0.0.1:8080` <br>
 if you closed the tor, then to start it: <br>
 - `cd $HOME/cbdw`
 - `bash t.sh`